 Multi-tasking has become an important feature of mobile applications especially since big-screen phones have entered the market.
 Multi-tasking lets the user operate two applications simultaneously on the same screen; either through the horizontal division or through vertical division.

 But multitasking plays an important role in the user interface testing of android applications.
 With such a fragile arrangement, the static/fixed elements tend to displace from their position.

-A common scenario that has an issue in these cases is when a user is supposed to type but the keyboard does not appear.
-Or, in some cases, the keyboard does appear but it goes over and beyond the element where the text was supposed to be typed.
+A typical scenario is when a user is supposed to type, but the keyboard does not appear.
+Or, the keyboard occurs but it goes over and beyond the element where the text was supposed to be typed.
 Such bugs eventually render the application useless and lead to users feeling frustrated.

 12. Check For File Upload/Download

 File uploading and downloading is a very frequent action that happens through a user on an application.
 While the fetching happens at the backend server, it is important to confirm at the user level.
 The file should not only get uploaded/downloaded properly, but the user interface should also be able to redirect the user about the actions.

 For example, let say you are uploading an image through an android application, having an update button might initiate the uploading process but if there is no indication of the progress – the user might start pressing the button again and again thinking that the upload has not started.
 Some of them might also abandon the website.

 The user interface testing is an important step in determining whether the downloading and uploading is happening as it should and our user has something to be engaged on.
 A progress bar is a good choice for bigger files or a loader works fine too.

 Once the upload/download is complete, ensure that the user is redirected correctly to an engaging page which can help you increase the session time.
 Redirection to a normal “Download Complete” page can make the user abandon the application.